Greetings, my good friends, thrill seekers, music lovers, and conversationalists all across the fruited plane.

 She's a control freak.

-And she's going to be depending heavily on loyalty now from the staff, because the staff there's a lot of people who know what she's doing, planning questions, all this other stuff, not paying tips.
+And she's going to be depending heavily on loyalty now from the staff because a lot of people know what she's doing, planning questions, all this other stuff, not paying tips.

-Hillary's staff's gonna probably get so much love in the foreseeable future that they might think Hillary has been reborn.
+Hillary's staff's going to probably get so much love in the foreseeable future that they might think Hillary has been reborn.

 But this is the thing.